10 Tips for Safe Grocery Shopping During the Coronavirus Pandemic

 Here are 10 ways to practice safe (and friendly) shopping next time you need to stock up.

-Consider Grocery Delivery or Pickup
+1. Consider Grocery Delivery or Pickup

 Grocery delivery or pickup services are especially beneficial for higher-risk populations, such as the elderly and those with chronic health conditions.
 You can also avoid contact by having the person delivering your groceries leave them at the door.
 Just be sure to tip them electronically!

-Wear a Mask
+2. Wear a Mask

-Wash Your Hands Before and After Grocery Shopping
+3. Wash Your Hands Before and After Grocery Shopping

-Take Advantage of Sanitizing Wipes and Stations
+4.Take Advantage of Sanitizing Wipes and Stations

 A spokesperson from The Fresh Market told us their stores have enhanced their cleaning and disinfecting protocols for high-touch areas such as refrigerator doors, grocery carts and basket handles, and each store has free disinfectant wipes for guests to use when entering and leaving.
 Be sure to sanitize the handle of your grocery cart or basket and your hands before and after shopping.

-Keep Your Hands to Yourself as Much as Possible
+5. Keep Your Hands to Yourself as Much as Possible

 Social distancing rules still apply in the grocery store, so a friendly wave is all that's needed if you run into your neighbor in the cereal aisle.
 Additionally, it's just as important to avoid touching your nose, mouth and eyes if you can help it.
 Infectious Disease Specialist Amira Albert Roess, Ph.D., M.P.H., previously told us touching your face is one of the most common ways to introduce an illness.

-Shop During Low-Traffic Hours
+6. Shop During Low-Traffic Hours

 It might be worth calling your local grocery store and asking them when a good time to come in would be.
 Hours are likely different during this time, as stores need to spend more time on new inventory, cleaning and sanitizing protocols.

-Pay with a Credit or Debit Card
+7. Pay with a Credit or Debit Card

 This one may feel a little nitpicky, but it's worth taking the extra precaution to pay with a card over cash—and Apple Pay is even better.
-Eliminating the need to exchange bills and coins allows you to keep your distance and avoid the spread of germs.
+Eliminating the need to exchange bills and coins allows you to keep your distance and limit the spread of germs.

-Wash Your Reusable Bags After Every Shopping Trip
+10. Wash Your Reusable Bags Frequently

 The situation surrounding COVID-19 continues to change quickly; it's possible that information or data has changed since publication.
 While EatingWell is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations by using the CDC, WHO, and their local public health department as resources.